casenjo/home-infra/README.md

 - Make a copy of `env-example` and save it as `.env`
 - In `.env`, fill out and/or change the values for the necessary environment variables
 - If you're running Ubuntu then make sure to visit [this](https://github.com/pi-hole/docker-pi-hole#installing-on-ubuntu) to see what's needed for the DNS resolving.
+- Build the OpenVPN service by going into the `openvpn` folder and running `docker build -t ovpn:latest .`
+- Follow [the Quick Start](https://github.com/kylemanna/docker-openvpn) steps to configure the VPN.
+For the value of `$OVPN_DATA` use `ovpn-data-lair`

 ## How to use
 - If none of the services are running: `docker-compose -d up`